mahirsuljic-fet/OS/Lab/answers_4.md

   if (!(newpage = page_alloc(ALLOC_ZERO)))
     return -E_NO_MEM;

-  // try to insert the new page in the given enviroment's address space if (page_insert(e->env_pgdir, newpage, va, perm | PTE_U)) // PTE_P always set by page_insert {
+  // try to insert the new page in the given environment's address space if (page_insert(e->env_pgdir, newpage, va, perm | PTE_U)) // PTE_P always set by page_insert {
     // if insertion fails free the page